-- 1. Implement systems and best practices in cleaning - 1.1 Identify and take into account the critical factors when implementing systems for cleaning according to industry standards. - 1.2 Apply systems for effective cleaning performance in accordance with legislation and best practices of the industry sector. - 1.3 Advise staff about new systems and procedures to be implemented in accordance with organisational procedures. - 2.
-Monitor implemented systems and best practices in cleaning - 2.1 Evaluate systems and procedures continuously to identify areas for improvement according to organisational procedures. - 2.2 Evaluate and review existing systems and procedures according to organisational procedures. - 2.3 Report and follow up on findings with appropriate persons according to organisational procedures.
+2. Monitor implemented systems and best practices in cleaning

+- 1.1 Identify and take into account the critical factors when implementing systems for cleaning according to industry standards. - 1.2 Apply systems for effective cleaning performance in accordance with legislation and best practices of the industry sector. - 1.3 Advise staff about new systems and procedures to be implemented in accordance with organisational procedures. - 2.1 Evaluate systems and procedures continuously to identify areas for improvement according to organisational procedures. - 2.2 Evaluate and review existing systems and procedures according to organisational procedures. - 2.3 Report and follow up on findings with appropriate persons according to organisational procedures.